I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-In his 2000 book Foundations of Psychology Nick Hayes explains Freud’s thinking: “The infant seeking to hold onto its feces would eventually become the adult seeking to hold onto its possessions, and it would develop into a miser, or perhaps an obsessional collector.”
+In his 2000 book, Foundations of Psychology, Nick Hayes explains Freud’s thinking: “The infant seeking to hold onto its feces would eventually become the adult seeking to hold onto its possessions, and it would develop into a miser, or perhaps an obsessional collector.”

 Whether or not the cause of hoarding cash is triggered by trauma over potties, it may not be good for the health.
 Psychologist Elizabeth Dunn at the University of British Columbia carried out an experiment with subjects who were given the chance to be stingy or generous.

-J. Paul Getty was 83 when he died in 1976; at the time he was the richest man in the world.
-When his grandson was kidnapped in 1973 he refused to pay a ransom until the abductors cut off one of the youth’s ears.
+- J. Paul Getty was 83 when he died in 1976; at the time, he was the richest man in the world.
+When his grandson was kidnapped in 1973, he refused to pay a ransom until the abductors cut off one of the youth’s ears.
 He still refused the meet the demand for $17 million and made the kidnappers settle for $2.2 million, which was the maximum allowable tax deduction.

-No story about misers is complete without mention of Leona Helmsley, known as the Queen of Mean.
-She was quite happy to splash her money about on luxuries, but when it came to the people who worked for she treated them miserably, yelling obscenities at them and firing them for the slightest error.
+- No story about misers is complete without mention of Leona Helmsley, known as the Queen of Mean.
+She was quite happy to splash her money about on luxuries, but when it came to the people who worked for her, she treated them miserably, yelling obscenities at them and firing them for the slightest error.
 Contractors who worked on her hotel properties went unpaid, something that has a familiar ring to it.
-She famously said “We don’t pay taxes.
-Only little people pay taxes.”
-But her Maltese dog enjoyed the millionaire’s largesse; when Helmsley died in 2007 she set up a $12 million trust fund for the pooch.
+She famously said, "We don’t pay taxes.
+Only little people pay taxes."
+But her Maltese dog enjoyed the millionaire’s largesse; when Helmsley died in 2007, she set up a $12 million trust fund for the pooch.

 - "Famous Old Misers."
 Martha V. Olney, Sunday Express, April 27, 1888.